timorunge/docker-test-runner/README.md

 -------

-In this repository you can find an [install.sh](install.sh) script which will install all requirements and download the latest version of the script itself.
+In this repository you can find an [install.sh](install.sh) script which will install all requirements (not using `virtualenv`) and download the latest version of the script itself.

 ```sh
 curl -sSf https://raw.githubusercontent.com/timorunge/docker-test-runner/master/install.sh | sh